 Get your finances in order

 Once you decide that the property you have in mind is a sound investment, the final step before submitting an offer is to get your finances in order.
-In this case, when you meet with your lender to get a preapproval, you should let them know that you’re specifically interested in getting an All-in-One Construction Loan.
+In this case, when you meet with your lender to get a preapproval or prequalification, you should let them know that you’re specifically interested in getting an All-in-One Construction Loan.

 As the name suggests, All-in-One Construction Loans make improving a property much easier because they allow you to roll the cost of the renovations into the amount you’re borrowing in a mortgage.
 However, in exchange for the added financing, these loans often come with their own set of qualifying standards and interest rates.